-- 2. IAHPs practice at the discretion of the Board of Directors and are afforded only those due process hearing and appeal rights set forth in this Article VIII of these Bylaws. - 3.
-IAHPs are not Medical Staff Members and are not entitled to the rights and privileges of appointment to the Medical Staff and may only engage in acts within the Scope of Practice specifically granted by the Board of Directors.
+- 2. IAHPs practice at the discretion of the Board and are afforded only those due process hearing and appeal rights set forth in Section 12.3. - 3.
+IAHPs are not Medical Staff Members and are not entitled to the rights and privileges of appointment to the Medical Staff and may only engage in acts within the Scope of Practice specifically granted by the Board.

-8.2 Dependent Allied Health Professionals ("DAHPS").
+12.2 Dependent Allied Health Professionals ("DAHPs").